chipsalliance/Caliptra/CONTRIBUTING.md

   configuration.
 * The branch protection rules include constraints to maintain a linear history and avoid merges in pull requests.
-* Please keep a clean commit history, and no long series of "fixup" patches.
-Use GitHub's "Squash and merge" option if necessary.
+* In order to maintain a clean commit history on the `main` branch, all Pull Requests must be merged using the Squash strategy.
+Effort should be made to ensure Pull Requests are clean and pass required tests, to prevent a long series of subsequent Pull Requests with simple 'fixup' patches.
 * New code files must include the Apache license 2.0 header.
 Commit verification tools enforce this.
+* With the exception of the Rust toolchain, all third-party code necessary for building release firmware binaries must be placed in the `caliptra-sw/third-party` directory
+* Third party vendored repos included into Caliptra repos may not be ASL 2.0 license.
+However, all vendored repos must be ASL 2.0 compliant and not introduce additional restrictions or encumbrances.
+Ask the TAC if in doubt.
 * Fork the repos into your personal repo, and create pull requests from your personal repo.
 Do not pollute the main repo with your personal branches.